-Recreational mortality is reported to the IPHC by the various agencies in charge of managing these fisheries, including Alaska Department of Fish and Game, the Department of Fisheries and Oceans Canada, and the states of Washington, Oregon, and California.
+Recreational mortality is reported to the IPHC by the various agencies in charge of managing these fisheries, including Alaska Department of Fish and Game (ADFG), Fisheries and Oceans Canada (DFO), and the states of Washington, Oregon, and California.
 The scientific basis for data collection programs, analyses, and the quality of the subsequent estimates vary considerably by year and source.
 Since 2014, the IPHC has included estimates of the mortality of released fish in the total recreational mortality.
-It is generally assumed that there was little recreational fishing for Pacific halibut prior to the mid-1970s.
-Recreational mortality has grown rapidly since that time, with peak harvests estimated at over 10 million pounds annually during the mid-2000s.
-These fisheries were reduced after that peak, along with other sources of mortality, but have been relatively stable since about 2010 (Figure 25).
 Catch sharing plans tie the recreational mortality limits in Areas 2A and 2B, and the charter limits in 2C and 3A to mortality limits set by the IPHC.
-Among IPHC Regulatory Areas, Area 3A represents over half of the total recreational mortality, with Areas 2C, 2B, and 2A each contributing somewhat less (in declining order).
+Among IPHC Regulatory Areas, Area 3A represents over half of the total recreational mortality (Figure 25), with Areas 2C, 2B, and 2A each contributing somewhat less (in declining order).
+It is assumed that there was little recreational fishing for Pacific halibut prior to the mid-